 June 20, 1988 - October 3, 2008

-The Matthew Ross Wanetik Memorial Scholarship honors the life of Matthew Wanetik, an undergraduate student at Syracuse University from August 2006 until his death from an undetected heart ailment on 3 October 2008 while studying abroad.
+The Matthew Ross Wanetik Memorial Scholarship honors the life of Matthew Wanetik, an undergraduate student at Syracuse University from August 2006 until his death from an undetected heart ailment on October 3, 2008, while studying abroad.
 Matt was a member of the Class of 2010 and participated in our International Relations Learning Community 2006-2007.
-He was combining his major in International Relations with a major in Political Science and a minor in Global Political Economy.
+He was combining his major in international relations with a major in political science and a minor in global political economy.

 He was a proud brother of Alpha Epsilon Pi fraternity, performed and booked stand-up comedy through the University Union, played the guitar and piano, and made an effort to enjoy each day and to truly appreciate everyone he met.
-Matt had a genuine love for his fellow man and participated in many outreach activities; including one Alternate Spring Break trip to New Orleans in Spring 2007 to help with the clean-up effort after Hurricane Katrina.
+Matt had a genuine love for his fellow man and participated in many outreach activities; including one Alternate Spring Break trip to New Orleans in spring 2007 to help with the clean-up effort after Hurricane Katrina.